-- continuing a comprehensive surface water quality monitoring network to prioritise areas for stormwater management upgrading and treatment - assessing stormwater network expansion and treatment and storage improvement opportunities - requiring greenfield and significant infill residential developments to construct stormwater detention and treatment systems or connect to an existing collective mitigation system - exploring options for retrofitting existing infrastructure - undertaking stormwater network drain clearing practices - working with landowners, and commercial and industrial land users to address on-site stormwater management practices - installing rainwater gardens and investigating pavement types - implementing large-scale measures such as sedimentation and detention ponds and wetlands where suitable land is available
+- exploring options for retrofitting existing infrastructure. - undertaking stormwater network drain clearing practices. - working with landowners, and commercial and industrial land users to address on-site stormwater management practices. - installing rainwater gardens and investigating pavement types. - implementing large-scale measures such as sedimentation and detention ponds and wetlands where suitable land is available.

-Our current aim is for all of the catchments in the Christchurch District to be covered by a Stormwater Management Plan by 2020.
+Our current aim is for all of the catchments in the Christchurch District to be covered by a Stormwater Management Plan by 2022 or within 3 years of the consent being granted.